USPTO 2015–2025 USPTO PatentsView US Corporation

 What is Cerebras Systems Inc.'s Innovation Score?

-Cerebras Systems Inc. has an Innovation Score of 46.4 out of 100.
-This composite metric weighs portfolio volume (40%), filing velocity (20%), technology breadth (25%), and claim depth (15%).
+Cerebras Systems Inc. has an Innovation Score of 46.4 out of 100 (top 21% of the corpus).
+This composite metric weighs portfolio volume (40%), grant velocity (20%), technology breadth (25%), and claim depth (15%).

 What technology areas does Cerebras Systems Inc. focus on?